 How do APIs work?

 API architecture can be best explained in terms of 'the client' and 'the server'.
 The application sending the request is called the client whilst the application sending the response is called the server.
-The API itself is essentially a set of defined rules that dictate how two communicate with one another.
+The API itself is essentially a set of defined rules that dictate how the two communicate with one another and what data is shared.
+Below, is a very high level overview of how an API works.

-A client application sends a request to the API endpoint.
+A client application sends a request to retrieve data the API endpoint.

 The request includes the HTTP method, headers, parameters and an optional body.